The MRCT Center 2022 Report

 Recent publications related to meetings of the Bioethics Collaborative can be found here.

 The Research, Development, and Regulatory Roundtable (R3) is an impartial forum to present and discuss pre-competitive issues in drug and device development, regulatory oversight of clinical trials, and human participant research.
-Meetings convene policymakers, legal counsel, academicians, industry representatives, and global regulators to identify emerging topics in the clinical research regulatory and legal space, examine the implications to clinical research, and shape the direction of policy and practice.
+Meetings convene policymakers, legal counsel, academicians, industry representatives, and global regulators.
+Meetings of the R3 address one or two specific topics that are either directly related to policy or have legal implications for sponsors and investigators.
+Mark Barnes and David Peloquin of Ropes & Gray LLP, experts in this field of practice, summarize current issues and the pertinent rules and guidelines.
+The R3 provides a space for sponsors, researchers, and legislators to learn from one another and openly discuss the issues and difficulties they face; attendees are encouraged to ask questions.
+Additionally, the forum offers an opportunity to shape the direction of future policy and practice.

-In 2021, the MRCT Center and Ropes & Gray LLP hosted five meetings of the R3:
+In 2022, the MRCT Center and Ropes & Gray LLP hosted four meetings of the R3:

 Publications related to meetings of the R3 are found here.

 The MRCT Center and Ropes & Gray LLP are grateful to the following sponsors of the R3:

 - International Society for Biological and Environmental Repositories